turbot/steampipe-docs/docs/guides/search-path.md

   aws_account
 ```

 Note that the `aws_account` table is specified, but the schema is not.
-If you have the same table name in multiple schemas, how does postgres determine which table to use?
+If you have the same table name in multiple schemas, how does Postgres determine which table to use?
 As you probably guessed, this is where the [schema search path](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PATH) comes in.
 The search path allows you to specify a list of schemas to be searched for the object.
 The first schema in the list that contains an object that matches the name will be used.

 For example, assume that that search path is set to `gcp_prod, azure_prod, aws_prod, aws_test`, and you run `select * from aws_account`.

-1. Postgres will look in the `gcp_prod` for a table named `aws_account`, but it does not exist so it continues to the next schema in the list
+1. Postgres will look in the `gcp_prod` schema for a table named `aws_account`, but it does not exist so it continues to the next schema in the list
-2. Postgres will look in the `azure_prod` for a table named `aws_account`, but it does not exist so it continues to the next schema in the list
+2. Postgres will look in the `azure_prod` schema for a table named `aws_account`, but it does not exist so it continues to the next schema in the list
-3. Postgres will look in the `aws_prod` for a table named `aws_account`.
+3. Postgres will look in the `aws_prod` schema for a table named `aws_account`.
 It finds the `aws_account` table, so it runs the query against the `aws_prod.aws_account` table.

 Queries in Steampipe [Mods](https://steampipe.io/docs/mods/overview) are written using **unqualified names**.
 This allows you to run the exact same queries, dashboards, and benchmarks against any connection, just by changing the search path!